Peace Mutuuzo

 Peace Regis Mutuuzo is a Ugandan politician who serves as the Women representative for Bunyangabu District.

-She is the Minister of State for Gender and Culture in the Ugandan Cabinet.
-She was appointed to that position on 6 June 2016.
+She served as the Minister of State for Gender and Culture in the Ugandan Cabinet for two terms, 2016-2021 and 2021-2026.

+She was dropped from President Yoweri Museveni's cabinet for the term 2026-2031.
 In 2021, she was re elected into the eleventh Uganda Parliament.

+In the 2026 January general elections, Peace Mutuuzo lost her woman member of parliament seat for Bunyangabu district to Hon.
+Sarah Kabarokole who stood as the National Resistance Movement (NRM) flag bearer and won the hot race that involved the National Unity Platform's flag barer Galdys Kabasinguzi and Jemimah Edith Kajumba who ran as Forum for Democratic Change (FDC) party ticket.

 Early life and education

 Peace Mutuuzo was born on 2 May 1975 in Rwimi sub-county, Bunyangabu county, in Kabarole District, in the Western Region of Uganda.
 Since then, Bunyangabu county was transformed into Bunyangabu District.
 She studied at St. Peter and Paul Primary School, Katikamu SDA Secondary School and at Mpanga Secondary School in Fort Portal.
 She was the head-girl while at Mpanga.

 She attended National Teachers College Kakoba (NTCK), now a component of Bishop Stuart University in Mbarara, graduating with a Diploma in Secondary Education.
 She served as the president of the students' guild at NTCK, while there.

 She then joined Makerere University, the oldest public university in Uganda, graduating with a Bachelor of Environmental Science.
 Later, she obtained a Master of Public Administration and Management from Uganda Management Institute in Kampala.